ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/rma_process.md

 ## Online cancellation form

 There is an online cancellation form.
-After the user submitted the form, an email is send to the admin.
-Therefore the [SendCancellationEmailDataProcessor](../../one_page_forms/one_page_forms_api/dataprocessors/dataprocessors_after_submitting/sendcancellationemaildataprocessor.md) is used.
+After the user submits the form, an email is sent to the admin using [SendCancellationEmailDataProcessor](../../one_page_forms/one_page_forms_api/dataprocessors/dataprocessors_after_submitting/sendcancellationemaildataprocessor.md).

-Please see the concept for the [one-page forms](../../one_page_forms/one_page_forms.md) as well.
+See [one-page forms](../../one_page_forms/one_page_forms.md) for more information.

 ``` html+twig
 {{ path('silversolutions_service', {'formTypeResolver': 'cancellation'}) }}